 Generally, students are required to complete 72 credits of graduate course work (or the equivalent on the Cincinnati Campus), ordinarily over a three-year period, but not less than two years.
 Cross-campus courses are available electronically from the N.Y. and L.A. campuses of HUC-JIR, as are graduate level courses taught at member universities of the Greater Cincinnati Consortium of Colleges and Universities.

-After completing required course work, and with the approval of a faculty advisory committee, the student may sit for his/her three candidacy examinations.
+After completing required course work, and with the approval of an individual faculty advisory committee, the student may sit for their three candidacy examinations.
 Students who satisfactorily complete candidacy exams are awarded the M.A. in Philosophy degree and achieve the rank of A.B.D.

 Students are then ready to embark on the last leg of the journey, writing the doctoral dissertation.
-The student selects two faculty members as his/her dissertation supervisors and submits a written dissertation proposal for acceptance to the Graduate Executive Committee of the SGS.
+The student will select two faculty members as their dissertation supervisors and submits a written dissertation proposal for acceptance to the Graduate Executive Committee of the PSGS.
 When the dissertation is completed, it is circulated, along with written reports by the two supervisors, to the entire faculty.
 The dissertation must be submitted to the Graduate Office by mid-March in order for the student to be eligible for graduation in that academic year.
 The student is then invited to give a public dissertation lecture.
-Ph.D. degrees are awarded at commencement exercises in May or June.
+Ph.D. degrees are awarded at commencement exercises.